-When we think about having a massage, we would usually think about getting some relaxation and stress relief for both body and mind.
+When we think about having a massage, we would usually think about relaxation and stress relief for both body and mind.
 And it’s true that all types of massages typically (also) result in doing just that.

 Nevertheless, there’s a difference in a massage session that aims at relaxation only, and one that has its focus on solving specific health issues, such as low back pain, infertility, a frozen shoulder, or emotional trauma, to give some examples.
 When a session aims at healing certain pathologies, we would say that a session is of a therapeutic nature instead of serving relaxation or perhaps pleasure purposes.